jesqi/docs/docs/dir/hosted-agent-directory.md

 starting at the root with an [Agent object](https://schema.oasf.agntcy.org/objects/agent).

 To be useful, an agent record should include at least the following:

-* Name of the agent (the name MUST match the organization and repository name in the AGNTCY Agent Directory),
+* Name of the agent (the name MUST match the organization and repository name in the Outshift Agent Directory),
 * Version of the agent (use semantic convention)
 * Description (something to help any viewer understand what your agent does, what is the use case it is applicable to, expected inputs and outputs, LLM used, runtime, etc)
 * Locator, per [OASF locator objects](https://schema.oasf.agntcy.org/objects/locator?extensions=)